Created initial design of a new platform to optimize a billing system for a healthcare company with understanding of the business and users goals.

 With no set requirements given to us, designing something to optimize the process was not a smooth road for all of us.
 In the beginning, I dived into analysing what does current system looked like with user task analysis and existing platform analysis.
 I found out there are 33 steps involved to just to send an invoice.
 Also, there were repetitive tasks that could be optimized.

-Then I conducted user interviews and by remotely observing how they interact with the existing platform through screen sharing.
+Then I conducted user interviews remotely observing how they interact with the existing platform through screen sharing.

 The followings were some of the quotes that were gathered from the research: